RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 What do you mean by potential topics, you might ask.
 Please read below to find out.

-A couple of years ago, my long distance girlfriend at that time was studying for the University entrance exams when she asked me to teach her how to [compute the square root of decimal numbers](youtube.com/watch?v=v7AUT1TMxZM&t=8s).
+A couple of years ago, my long-distance girlfriend at that time was studying for the University entrance exams when she asked me to teach her how to [compute the square root of decimal numbers](youtube.com/watch?v=v7AUT1TMxZM&t=8s).
 Instead of just sending her a video with my explanation, I decided to start a [channel on YouTube](https://www.youtube.com/channel/UCQJtnudYBb-nULKBjmkhTnw).

-I made some other videos based on questions other friends asked me and some other random topics in Mathematics and Physics but I was always trying to think of a more sound way for choosing topics that would be really helpful to the students.
+I made some other videos based on questions other friends asked me and some other random topics in Mathematics and Physics but I was always trying to think of a more sound way to choose topics that would be really helpful to the students.

-So, as a Brazilian physicist and knowing the difficulties and costs of high quality education in my country, I decided to build my first data analysis project with the intention to answer the following question:
+So, as a Brazilian physicist and knowing the difficulties and costs of high-quality education in my country, I decided to build my first data analysis project with the intention to answer the following question:

-**- Which topics/subtopics of Physics students in Brazil struggle the most?**
+**- Which topics/subtopics of Physics students in Brazil struggle with the most?**

 By answering this question I intend to be able to **select potential topics** and use this information to create new videos on my YouTube channel.

-Potential topics are those that are badly covered by youtubers, but searched often by students.
+Potential topics are those that are badly covered by YouTubers, but searched often by students.
 By identifying a few of them  I can use this information to create videos for my youtube channel and contribute more effectively to the educational system of my home country.

 ## Strategy

 There are two ways I can think of how to approach this project:

-1 - Look in the ministery of education website and search for open source data.
+1 - Look in the ministry of education website and search for open source data.

-This would be the best approach but, unfortunately, the brazilian government is currently (September 2022) remodeling all the data due to the lack of anonimity on the so far, open available data.
+This would be the best approach but, unfortunately, the Brazilian government is currently (September 2022) remodeling all the data due to the lack of anonymity on the so far, openly available data.

 Given that, I will use a second approach:

-2.1 - Use the ministery of education information to collect all mandatory topics in Physics pertaining the brazilian school curriculum.
+2.1 - Use the ministry of education information to collect all mandatory topics in Physics pertaining to the Brazilian school curriculum.

 2.2 - Use the YouTube API to search for these topics on YouTube.